Measuring developer productivity via humans

 Qualitative metrics allow you to measure things that are otherwise unmeasurable

 System metrics like lead time and deployment volume capture what’s happening in our pipelines or ticketing systems.
-But there are many more aspects of developers’ work that need to be understood in order to improve productivity: for example, whether developers are able to stay in the flow or work or easily navigate their codebases.
+But many more aspects of developers’ work need to be understood in order to improve productivity: for example, whether developers are able to stay in the flow of work or easily navigate their codebases.
 Qualitative metrics let you measure these intangibles that are otherwise difficult or impossible to measure.

-While there may exist an undiscovered objective metric for technical debt, one can suppose that this may be impossible due to the fact that assessment of technical debt relies on the comparison between the current state of a system or codebase versus its imagined ideal state.
+While an undiscovered objective metric for technical debt may exist, this may be impossible because technical debt assessment relies on comparing the current state of a system or codebase with its imagined ideal state.
 In other words, human judgment is essential.

 Qualitative metrics provide missing visibility across teams and systems

-Metrics from ticketing systems and pipelines give us visibility into some of the work that developers do.
-But this data alone cannot give us the full story.
+Metrics from ticketing systems and pipelines give us visibility into some of the developers’ work.
+However, this data alone cannot give us the full story.
 Developers do a lot of work that’s not captured in tickets or builds: for example, designing key features, shaping the direction of a project, or helping a teammate get onboarded.

 It’s impossible to gain visibility into all these activities through data from our systems alone.
 And even if we could theoretically collect all the data through systems, there are additional challenges to capturing metrics through instrumentation.

 One example is the difficulty of normalizing metrics across different team workflows.
-For example, if you’re trying to measure how long it takes for tasks to go from start to completion, you might try to get this data from your ticketing tool.
-But individual teams often have different workflows that make it difficult to produce an accurate metric.
+For example, if you’re trying to measure how long tasks take from start to completion, you might try to get this data from your ticketing tool.
+However, individual teams often have different workflows that make it difficult to produce an accurate metric.
 In contrast, simply asking developers how long tasks typically take can be much simpler.

 Another common challenge is cross-system visibility.
-For example, a small startup can measure TTR (time to restore) using just an issue tracker such as Jira.
-A large organization, however, will likely need to consolidate and cross-attribute data across planning systems and deployment pipelines in order to gain end-to-end system visibility.
+For example, a small startup can measure TTR (time to restore) using an issue tracker such as Jira.
+However, A large organization will likely need to consolidate and cross-attribute data across planning systems and deployment pipelines to gain end-to-end system visibility.
 This can be a yearlong effort, whereas capturing this data from developers can provide a baseline quickly.

 Qualitative metrics provide context for quantitative data

 As technologists, it is easy to focus heavily on quantitative measures.
 They seem clean and clear, after all.
-There is a risk, however, that the full story isn’t being told without richer data and that this may lead us into focusing on the wrong thing.
+There is a risk, however, that the full story isn’t being told without richer data and may lead us to focus on the wrong thing.

 One example of this is code review: a typical optimization is to try to speed up the code review.
-This seems logical as waiting for a code review can cause wasted time or unwanted context switching.
-We could measure the time it takes for reviews to be completed and incentivize teams to improve it.
-But this approach may encourage negative behavior: reviewers rushing through reviews or developers not finding the right experts to perform reviews.
+This seems logical, as waiting for a code review can cause wasted time or unwanted context switching.
+We could measure the time it takes to complete reviews and incentivize teams to improve it.
+However, this approach may encourage negative behavior: reviewers may rush through reviews, or developers may not find the right experts to perform reviews.

-Code reviews exist for an important purpose: to ensure high quality software is delivered.
-If we do a more holistic analysis – focusing on the outcomes of the process rather than just speed – we find that optimization of code review must ensure good code quality, mitigation of security risks, building shared knowledge across team members, as well as ensuring that our coworkers aren’t stuck waiting.
+Code reviews exist for an important purpose: to ensure high-quality software is delivered.
+If we do a more holistic analysis—focusing on the outcomes of the process rather than just speed—we find that optimizing code review must ensure good code quality, mitigation of security risks, building shared knowledge across team members, and ensuring that our coworkers aren’t stuck waiting.
 Qualitative measures can help us assess whether these outcomes are being met.

-Another example is developer onboarding processes.
-Software development is a team activity.
-Thus if we only measure individual output metrics such as the rate new developers are committing or time to first commit, we miss important outcomes, for example e.g. whether we are fully utilizing the ideas the developers are bringing, whether they feel safe to ask questions and if they are collaborating with cross-functional peers.
+Another example is the developer onboarding process.
+Software development is a team activity, so if we only measure individual output metrics—such as the rate at which new developers are making commits or the time to first commit—we miss important outcomes.
+For instance, we may overlook whether we are fully utilizing the ideas that developers contribute, whether they feel safe asking questions, and whether they are collaborating with cross-functional peers.

 How to capture qualitative metrics

 Many tech practitioners don’t realize how difficult it is to write good survey questions and design good survey instruments.
-In fact, there are whole fields of study related to this, such as psychometrics and industrial psychology.
+In fact, whole fields of study related to this exist, such as psychometrics and industrial psychology.
 It is important to bring or build expertise here when possible.

-• Survey items need to be carefully worded and every question should only ask one thing.
+• Survey items must be carefully worded, and every question should only ask one thing.

 • If you want to compare results between surveys, be careful about changing the wording of questions such that you’re measuring something different.